bruceravel/demeter/documentation/Athena/plot/etc.rst

 Zooming and cursor position
 ---------------------------

-Zooming on a region of a plot is done using Gnuplot's own capabilities.
+Zooming on a region of a plot is done using :program:`Gnuplot`'s own capabilities.
 In the plot window, a zoom is initiated by a right click.
 The mouse is then dragged to cover a rectangular area on the plot.
 Right-clicking a second time will cause the plot to be redisplayed on the zoomed region.

-Gnuplot displays the position of the cursor in the bottom part of the plot window.
+:program:`Gnuplot` displays the position of the cursor in the bottom part of the plot window.
 This is continuously updated as the mouse moves over the plot window.

 Special plots for the current group